DoableDanny/ReactJS-Calculator/README.md

 Made from create-react-app.

-Coded and designed by Danny Adams and passes all FreeCodeCamp's front-end-lib project 4.
+Coded and designed by Danny Adams and passes all FreeCodeCamp's front-end-lib project 4 requirements.

 [View of codepen](https://codepen.io/DoableDanny/pen/zYrJybR)